Marko Ivelich: Military career

-Marko's education and military career began in the Republic of Venice.
+Ivelich's education and military career began in the Republic of Venice.
 There he received the rank of lieutenant before he moved to Imperial Russia.
-Marko joined the Russian admiral Aleksei Grigoryevich Orlov in 1770 and participated in the fight against the Turks in Boka Kotorska.
+Ivelich joined the Russian admiral Aleksei Grigoryevich Orlov in 1770 and participated in the fight against the Turks in Boka Kotorska.
 He was a commander of a part of the Russian Mediterranean fleet.
 The Russian fleet was under the overall command of Chesmensky, an honorific surname given to Admiral Orlov by Catherine the Great after he defeated the Turkish fleet at the Battle of Chesma, not far from the island of Chios.
-Marko Ivelić and over a hundred sailors from Boka Kotorska participated in that battle.
+Ivelich and over a hundred sailors from Boka Kotorska participated in that battle.
 When the war against the Turks began again in 1788, he was again sent to Montenegro and Herzegovina to stir up the local population; at the same time, he was assigned to form 12 battalions composed of Serbs and other Slavs and to act with them independently.
 Ivelich successfully completed the task assigned to him and repeatedly defeated the Turks.
 He became a General of the Russian army in 1800.